pandas-dev/pandas/doc/source/io.rst

 String Columns
 ~~~~~~~~~~~~~~

+**min_itemsize**

 The underlying implementation of ``HDFStore`` uses a fixed column width (itemsize) for string columns.
 A string column itemsize is calculated as the maximum of the
 length of data (for that column) that is passed to the ``HDFStore``, **in the first append**.
+Subsequent appends,
-Subsequent appends, may introduce a string for a column **larger** than the column can hold, an Exception will be raised (otherwise you could have a silent truncation of these columns, leading to loss of information).
-In the future we may relax this and allow a user-specified truncation to occur.
+may introduce a string for a column **larger** than the column can hold, an Exception will be raised (otherwise you
+could have a silent truncation of these columns, leading to loss of information).
+In the future we may relax this and
+allow a user-specified truncation to occur.

-Pass ``min_itemsize`` on the first table creation to a-priori specifiy the minimum length of a particular string column. ``min_itemsize`` can be an integer, or a dict mapping a column name to an integer.
-You can pass ``values`` as a key to allow all *indexables* or *data_columns* to have this min_itemsize.
+Pass ``min_itemsize`` on the first table creation to a-priori specifiy the minimum length of a particular string column.
+``min_itemsize`` can be an integer, or a dict mapping a column name to an integer.
+You can pass ``values`` as a key to
+allow all *indexables* or *data_columns* to have this min_itemsize.

 Starting in 0.11, passing a ``min_itemsize`` dict will cause all passed columns to be created as *data_columns* automatically.